erenhukumdar/IE310Project1/README.txt

  * @author Sertaç Onal
  * @author Gorkem Karadeniz
  *
- * This Program takes an 'input.txt' and returns an 'output.txt' (which has the results)
+ * This Program takes an 'input.txt' and returns:
+ * an 'out1ini.txt' (which has the initial phase 1 tableu)
+ * an 'out1opt.txt' (which has the optimal phase 1 tableu)
+ * an 'out2ini.txt' (which has the initial phase 2 tableu)
+ * an 'out2opt.txt' (which has the optimal phase 2 tableu)
  *
- * If there is no input.txt Program will throw FileNotFoundException *
+ * If there is no input.txt Program will throw FileNotFoundException !!!
+ *

  IMPORTANT: The input file structure (especially the explanation lines) should be exactly the same (of course # of variables can change and/or the size of matrix C A or b can change)